STM32-base/STM32-base.github.io/boards/STM32F407ZET6-STM32_F4XX.md

 |  42   | FSMC A7   |  PF13        |
 |  43   | FSMC A6   |  PF12        |
 |  44   | FSMC A5   |  PF5         |

+If/When installing U2, don't forget to install 10K pullup R29 and 0.1uF C17 and C18.